Are eating high-calorie healthy foods really good for you? Read on to find out more about these delicious treats!

 1) They are full of protein

-Protein is an essential nutrient for any diet, and it helps build muscle and keep us feeling fuller longer.
-It also helps with digestion, brain function, bone health and can help regulate blood sugar levels.
-Protein is found in meat, fish, dairy products, and eggs, but there are plenty of other sources, such as nuts, beans, lentils, tofu, and quinoa.
+Protein is an essential nutrient for any diet.
+It is an essential nutrient for building muscle, promoting satiety, aiding digestion, enhancing brain function, supporting bone health, and regulating blood sugar levels.
+Protein can be obtained from various sources, such as meat, fish, dairy products, eggs, nuts, beans, lentils, tofu, and quinoa.

 2) They are low in fat

-Overeating fat will slow down our metabolism, meaning we burn fewer calories per day and gain weight faster.
-Low-fat snacks like fruit, veg, wholegrain crackers, and cheese contain lots of fiber which means they fill us up without adding unnecessary kilojoules.
-If you choose to snack on something fatty, try choosing small portions and make sure it’s nutritious like avocado, olives, hummus, or even peanut butter.
+Overeating fat will slow our metabolism, meaning we burn fewer calories daily and gain weight faster.
+Low-fat snacks like fruit, veg, wholegrain crackers, and cheese contain lots of fiber, filling us up without adding unnecessary kilojoules.
+If you choose to snack on something fatty, try choosing small portions and make sure it’s nutritious, like avocado, olives, hummus, or even peanut butter.

 3) They are packed with vitamins and minerals